jonasundderwolf/django-video-encoder/README.rst

 For now only the remote zencoder.com is supported.

-Upload videos and asynchronously store the encoded videos.
+Upload videos and asynchronously store the encoded videos and the generated thumbnails.

 Requirements
 ============